 4.1 Land values

 In the tide gauge based solution the tide gauge MDT values are used to fill in the land values.
-This is done by linearly interpolating the individual MDT values onto the entire grid of land cells.
+This is done by linearly interpolating the MDT values from either tide gauges or from the MDT model in the coastal zone onto the entire grid of land cells.

-In the satellite based solution the land value for a given coastal grid point is estimated as the average of the MDT grid values in a box centered on the coastal grid cell.
+In the satellite based solution the land value for a given coastal grid point is estimated as the average of the raw MDT grid values in a box centered on the coastal grid cell.
 The size of this box is by default chosen to be 9 times 9 grid points which approximately corresponds to a 1 times 1 degree box, as all grids for the test is at 1/8 degree resolution.
 Hence a local average (defined by the size of the box) for each coastal grid cell is used as a representation of the land value.
-It is important to notice that the altimetry based land values will not have the constraining effect provided by the tide gauge MDT values, but solemnly have an additional smoothing effect ensuring a less noisy MDT along the coast.
+It is important to notice that the altimetry based land values will not have the constraining effect provided by the tide gauge MDT values, but only provide an additional smoothing effect ensuring a less noisy MDT along the coast.

 In the combined solution, coastlines without tide gauges are supplemented with altimetry based land values as described above.
 Subsequently the land values along the coast are simply interpolated to all land grid cells using linear or nearest neighbor interpolation.